-The Committee believes that the actions taken by Mr. Fairbank and the other named executive officers throughout the year drove the Company's 2018 results and have advanced the Company toward creating enduring value, sustainable financial performance and the achievement of the Company's strategic goals over the long term.
+The Committee believes that the actions taken by Mr. Fairbank and the other NEOs throughout 2020, including their swift and decisive response to the COVID-19 pandemic, drove the Company's solid results and advanced the Company's long-term strategy.
+These actions also positioned Capital One to regain momentum following the pandemic-driven challenges of 2020, towards delivering strong and sustainable financial performance, achieving the Company's strategic goals, and creating enduring value over the long term.